skignes/Dotfiles/i3lock/README.md

 cp conf/ScreenLock ~/.local/bin/ScreenLock
 ```

+You also need to change the image, but if you want the same as mine it is also in the conf directory !

 Like this you will have a binary you can execute !

 Now when you execute the script the **LockScreen** will appear :